ranjancse26/MyTube/README.md

 An YouTube Player for Windows Phone

-Copyright (c) 2013, Ranjan Dailata
+Copyright (c) 2013, Ranjan Dailata.

 All rights reserved.

 Redistribution and use in source and binary forms, with or without